- Home

 - Call Cancer Council 13 11 20 to talk to someone neutral about your feelings.

-- Talk to a sexual health physician or sexual therapist about the ways any change to your body may be affecting your sex life and relationship.
-See The Society of Australian Sexologists Ltd to find an accredited sexologist near you.
+- Talk to a sexual health physician, psychosexual counsellor or sexual therapist about the ways any change to your body may be affecting your relationship and sex life.
+Visit the Society of Australian Sexologists to find an accredited sexologist

 View the Cancer Council NSW editorial policy.